‘Shared roots’: West Virginia senators key to Biden agenda

 Both are heirs to the political tradition of the late Senate leader Robert C. Byrd, who funneled so much federal investment back home that hardly a highway or civic structure dots the landscape without his name.

-Not only is the Mountain State counting on its two senators to deliver, but Manchin and Capito have become indispensable voices whose votes can make or break Biden’s big infrastructure agenda.
+Not only is the state counting on its two senators to deliver, but Manchin and Capito have become indispensable voices whose votes can make or break Biden’s big infrastructure agenda.
 Both senators have been to the White House as the president courts Congress on his top legislative priority.

 “Suddenly you have this small, poor, mountainous state (that) has not just one but two senators highly involved with infrastructure,” said Robert Rupp, a political history professor at West Virginia Wesleyan College.